Contact Us

 Business Workflow Agents

-Concurrently, OpenAI deprecated its Swarm framework and launched a unified, provider-agnostic Agents SDK supporting 100+ LLMs, signaling a consolidation from experimental tooling toward production-grade infrastructure.15
+OpenAI deprecated its Swarm framework and launched a unified, provider-agnostic Agents SDK that supports 100+ LLMs, signaling a shift from experimental tooling toward production-grade infrastructure.18

 Relevance AI combines embedded analytics with decision flows.
-Succeeds by deeply integrating with common enterprise platforms (Salesforce, Slack, Notion, Google Analytics).
+It succeeds by deeply integrating with common enterprise platforms, including Salesforce, Slack, Notion, and Google Analytics.
+Where horizontal platforms give you flexibility, Relevance gives you a faster path to deployment inside existing workflows.

 Customer Service Agents

-Salesforce Agentforce has emerged as an enterprise-grade customer service agent platform, reaching $500M+ in annual recurring revenue with 330% year-over-year growth.
-In a production deployment at UCSF Health, Agentforce Voice achieved 88% task coverage using simulation-based training, significantly above the 60-70% typical of traditional approaches.
-17
+In a production deployment at UCSF Health, Agentforce Voice achieved 88% task coverage using simulation-based training, significantly above the 60-70% typical of traditional approaches.21

-The broader pattern holds across platforms: customer service agents consistently perform well on high-volume, repetitive inquiries but struggle with tasks that require judgment, empathy, or multi-party context.
+The broader pattern holds across platforms: customer service agents perform well on high-volume, repetitive inquiries and struggle with tasks that require judgment, empathy, or multi-party context.

 Research and Analysis